Job outlooks for Accounting technicians and bookkeepers

 - There are a small number of unemployed workers with recent experience in this occupation.

-- On one hand, using software makes basic bookkeeping and preparing simple tax returns more accessible to individuals, without the need for these professionals.
-On the other hand, technological developments contribute to an increased demand for these professionals by enabling them to carry out work that had traditionally been assigned to other specialists.
+Technological developments contribute to an increased demand for these professionals by enabling them to carry out work that had traditionally been assigned to other specialists.

 - Accounting technicians and bookkeepers mainly work in the following sectors: